caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 Some people believe that nonfiction reading is more useful than fiction reading.
 Nonfiction books teach us facts.
 But both are useful in their own way.
 Nonfiction books may teach facts, but fiction books are useful for social and emotional development.

 Fiction books give you the opportunity to peer inside another person's mind.
 You get to see how the characters interact with others and the results of those interactions.
-The characters often act in ways we wouldn't ourselves, in situations we could never find ourselves in.
-Even in similar situtaions, characters' thoughts and feelings are often quite different from how you yourself would react in that situation.
+The characters often act in ways we wouldn't ourselves, and in situations we could never find ourselves in.
+Even in similar situtaions, a character's thoughts and feelings are often quite different from how you yourself would react in that situation.
 Reading fiction helps you imagine ways other people think.

 The only way an author is able to convey these thoughts and feelings is to use words.
 If you can pick up on their wording or vocabulary that can help with your own wording and vocabulary.